The academic program

 Please consult the Missouri State Catalog for specific course information.

-Serving the two engineering options, the Departments of Mathematics and Physics and Computer Science have experienced professionals with research interests in both theoretical and applied physics, mathematics and computer science.
+Serving the pre-engineering option, the Departments of Mathematics and Physics and Computer Science have experienced professionals with research interests in both theoretical and applied physics, mathematics and computer science.
 Faculty actively conduct scholarly research, participate in professional organizations and sponsor student projects and activities.

 Services available to the faculty and students of the College of Natural and Applied Sciences include a well-equipped machine shop and full-time machinist and electronics repair facilities with full-time technicians.
 The Departments of Mathematics, Physics and Computer Science sponsor a variety of pre-professional student organizations, including chapters of the national Society of Physics Students (SPS), the national mathematics society (Kappa Mu Epsilon), a student chapter of the Mathematical Association of America (MAA) and the Association for Computing Machinery (ACM).
 These groups organize and participate in a number of departmental activities that include CNAS Undergraduate Research Day, physics, mathematics and computer science competitions for high school students, tutorial assistance, seminars by guest speakers and tours of engineering or scientific interest.
 Students often find part-time employment in the departments, at Jordan Valley Innovation Center (JVIC) or through the Missouri State University Career Center.